gerald-corzo/STDA/Readme.md

 ## Making the drought analysis

 Using the time series read above and the threshold
+Tss is a numpy array of Threshold (time series) ts is the time series of the Drought indicator, can be SPI or can be a variable is the threshold is a moving average of a percentile (used to deinfe drought as an anomaly)

     $ EstimateDrought(ts,Tss,PoolValue=5,MinDrought=3)
 > Definition of drought will be an anomaly on daily discharges and will be defined